Gluing Branes, I

 Roughly speaking, a scheme is an algebraic variety, except that we can have nilpotent elements in the coordinate ring, whereas for an algebraic variety there are no nilpotents.
 The simplest example is to take the complex line ${\bf C}[\epsilon]$, and consider the equation $\epsilon^2=0$.
 This defines a double point, or fat point of length two.
 Its coordinate ring contains an infinitesimal generator $\epsilon$ such that $\epsilon^2 = 0$.
 If the coordinate ring has such nilpotent elements, then the scheme is said to be non-reduced.
 Given a non-reduced scheme $R$, there is an associated reduced scheme $R_{red}$, and a natural restriction map \be \cO_{R_{}} \ \to \ \cO_{R_{red}} \ee obtained by setting all the nilpotent elements to zero.

 On any open set $U$, we may consider the collection of local holomorphic functions over $U$.
 They fit together in a global object which is called the structure sheaf $\cO$.
-A sheaf is a module over $\cO$.
+We are interested in sheaves of modules over $\cO$.
 That is, over any open set $U$, it is a module $M_U$ over the set of local holomorphic functions $f_U$, \be f_U \cdot M_U \subset M_U \ee We will be interested in well-behaved sheaves, which should satisfy some extra properties.
 For instance, we will want $M_U$ to be finitely generated.

-A nice way to see non-reduced structures arise is by considering the behaviour of a Higgs bundle at the ramification locus (again see \cite{DonagiMarkmanReview} for review).
+A nice way to see non-reduced structures arise is by considering the fibre-wise behaviour of a Higgs bundle at the ramification locus (again see \cite{DonagiMarkmanReview} for review).
 Let us consider a simple spectral cover with equation $\lambda^2 - z = 0$, where as usual $z$ is a coordinate on the base and $\lambda$ is a coordinate on the fiber of $K_S$.
 At $z=0$ this reduces to the equation of a fat point, $\lambda^2 = 0$.

 Now we take the trivial line bundle $\cO$ on $z-\lambda^2 = 0$, and consider the Higgs bundle $E = p_{C*}\cO$.
 Away from the branch locus, this is clearly isomorphic to $\cO \oplus \cO$, with a diagonal Higgs field \be \Phi \ = \ \left(